rydmike/wasm_fonts_issue/README.md

 A repo to demonstrate a font loading issue with Flutter WASM and Google Fonts.

+The issue is reported here: https://github.com/flutter/flutter/issues/159375

 ## Issue

-In WASM builds the Google Fonts are not loaded when using them as implicit assets.
+In Flutter WASM builds the Google Fonts are not loaded when using them as implicit assets.

 This is issue one of tree issues discussed with @kevmoo in a video meeting Nov 18, 2024.